How collective asperity detachments nucleate slip at frictional interfaces

 \paragraph{Methods}

-We consider two ensembles, each being an approximately square box characterised by $N$ blocks along the weak layer, with $N = 3^6$ ($300$ realisations) and $N = 3^6 \times 2$ ($1000$ realisations).
+We consider two ensembles, each consisting of independent realisations comprising an approximately square box characterised by $N$ blocks along the weak layer, with $N = 3^6$ ($300$ realisations) and $N = 3^6 \times 2$ ($1000$ realisations).
 The mechanical response is approximately incompressible, which allows us to focus on the shear response.
 The box is assumed periodic in horizontal direction.
 Quasi-static shear is applied by fixing the displacement of the bottom boundary to zero, while incrementing the displacement of the top boundary in very small steps (though we efficiently skip periods in which no yielding takes place, by homogeneously distributing the shear strain).
 Loading is stopped when the local strain exceeds a maximum.

 After each step the energy is minimised according to the following equation of motion:

 (see Appendix~\ref{sec:nomenclature} for nomenclature).
 From left to right, this equation comprises (i) an inertial term, in which $\rho$ is the mass density and $\vec{a} = \partial_t^2 \vec{u}$ is the acceleration (where $\vec{u}$ is displacement and $t$ is time); (ii) the divergence of the stress tensor $\bm{\sigma}$; and (iii) a non-Rayleigh damping term, where $\alpha$ is the damping coefficient and $\vec{v} = \partial_t \vec{u}$ is the velocity.
 The stress $\bm{\sigma}$ follows from strain $\bm{\varepsilon}$ (which is the symmetric gradient of the displacement $\vec{u}$) using the constitutive model outlined in the main text.
 We set $\alpha$ such that kinetic energy is effectively leaked at the (periodic) boundaries.